-To improve and standardize wildlife monitoring at all diamond mines (Ekati, Diavik, and Snap Lake), a series of workshops were organized.
+To improve and standardize wildlife monitoring at all diamond mines (Ekati Mine, Diavik Diamond Mine [Diavik Mine], and Snap Lake Mine), a series of workshops were organized.
 The first was in September 2009, and attended by representatives of the three operating diamond mines, governments, monitoring agencies, and communities.
 The workshop focused on general results from the monitoring programs (Marshall 2009).

-A technical workshop in 2010 resulted in specific recommendations for the mining companies to consider incorporating in the objectives, study designs and methods of their monitoring programs, with an interest in standardizing approaches and regional monitoring objectives across all the mines (Handley 2010).
+A technical workshop in 2010 resulted in specific recommendations for the mining companies to consider incorporating into the objectives, study designs and methods of their monitoring programs, with an interest in standardizing approaches and regional monitoring objectives across all the mines (Handley 2010).
 The standardized regional monitoring objectives from this workshop for each Valued Ecosystem Component (VEC) are provided in Section 5.